GumiiShark/MegumiPortfolio/README.md

  # Ecological Impact of Blue Tilapia Sea Pens

- An investigation into the ecological impacts of Blue Tilapia sea pens and which ecosystem they would work best in
+ An investigation into the ecological impacts of Blue Tilapia sea pens and which ecosystem they would work best in.

  https://drive.google.com/file/d/10G-SQNoskhBuubxuW9sGbFDcoWbdmcW9/view?usp=sharing
  ![BlueTilapiaFinal.pdf](media/BlueTilapiaFinal.pdf)